 The myth.
 The printer.
 The legend.
 The Prusa RepRap kit is the unmistakable king of RepRap 3D printers.
 There’s a reason why Josef Prusa’s invention shot him into the 3D printing stratosphere and landed him a place on Forbes’ 30 under 30 list — the printer is incredible.

-Sporting a 250 x 210 x 200 mm print volume as well as a layer resolution of up to 50 microns, the Prusa i3 comes equipped for any 3D printed challenge.
-It’s designed to be simple to use, and true to the RepRap philosophy can print all the polymer components of itself.
-As a result of its success, Josef Prusa has had to print himself over 200 Prusa 3D printers, so this Prusa farm can print enough Prusa 3D printers to keep up with demand!
+Sporting a 250 x 210 x 200 mm print volume as well as up to 50-micron layer resolution, the Prusa i3 is accurate and reliable.
+It’s designed to be simple to use, and true to the RepRap philosophy can print all its plastic components.
+As a result of its success, Josef Prusa has had to print over 200 more Prusa 3D printers, so this Prusa farm can print enough Prusa 3D printers to keep up with demand!
 Prusaception.

 If you’re looking for a consistent and high-quality RepRap 3D printer or 3D printer kit, look no further.
-You can buy your Prusa 3D printer pre-assembled if you’re not DIY oriented, or assemble your own to save a few hundred dollars.
+You can buy your Prusa 3D printer pre-assembled, or build your own to save a few hundred dollars.
 It prints with layers up to 0.05mm for great precision and surface finish, features a spring metal build plate for changeable PEI sheets, and is also a fast 3D printer, able to travel at over 200mm/s.

 For business who want to print tougher filaments like Polycarbonate or Nylon, the Prusa i3 MK3S can handle that, too.
 The extruder heats up to 300C, and the high quality E3D V6 nozzle can handle even abrasive filaments.
 You can even upgrade the Prusa to print 5 different color filaments simultaneously with the $300 Multi Material Upgrade kit.